-2. The Voyage of the Dawn Treader.
-4 ½ stars.
+3. The Voyage of the Dawn Treader (9/10).
 Sea voyages work wonders in fantasy settings, but they seem to be loved or despised.
 I’m with the former for the introspective power.
 They’re as much about the journey as the destination, and that’s saying lot when the destination is Aslan’s Country.
 The description of the world’s end in these final pages is the best writing Lewis put down in the entire chronicles: the sea becomes sweet-water that when drunk is akin to imbibing sunlight; the crew can look directly into a sun thrice as radiant as it usually is; they can see miles down to the floor of a crystal-clear ocean; and after hitting a sea-scape of lilies, they come to Aslan’s country.
 And here, for the first and only time in the series, Aslan appears as a bleating sheep.
 This forces intriguing questions as to why he’s usually a feline warrior (Rev 5:5) instead of the abundantly testified “lamb of God” (Jn 1:29,36; 1 Pet 1:19; Rev 13:8).
 The lion is a crusader’s Christ who glorifies warfare, but this book is devoid of battle and allows us to glimpse the lamb behind the lion.
 He inspires from a distance as the ship’s crew land on various islands and face spiritual evils.
 They abolish slavery, confront selfishness (Eustace) and greed (Caspian, Edmund) within themselves, achieve self-worth (Lucy, the Dufflepuds), and then barely escape their worst nightmares which come literally to life.
-Voyage of the Dawn Treader marks a maturing in Lewis’ vision, and it’s sad that the film adaptation was botched by pointless battle scenes and a ridiculous plot involving a sword quest.
+Voyage of the Dawn Treader marks a serious maturing in Lewis’ vision, and it’s sad that the film adaptation was botched by pointless battle scenes and a ridiculous plot involving a sword quest.
 Unlike Prince Caspian which needed a major overhaul, this book is its own script, though admittedly one the film industry would never have courage to take on.

-4. The Silver Chair.
-4 stars.
+4. The Silver Chair (8½ /10).
 It’s funny that the best Narnia books are focused outside of Narnia — Calormen, the eastern sea, or in this case, the northern land of the giants.
 They have deeper resonance and less innocence than the first two books.
-Aslan’s role in The Silver Chair is curiously unique.
+Aslan’s role in The Silver Chair is unique.
 Instead of “watching over” the kids or pro-actively assisting them, he sends them off with cryptic riddles (the four signs) to fend for themselves.
 On the one hand, this takes his Olympian aloofness to a record high, but from a dramatic point of view it’s very effective.
 There’s no paw of providence to bail the kids out when they screw up the signs, which they amusingly do at every turn.
 Jill and Eustace get trapped in a castle of man-eating giants and come close to being cooked alive, and when they escape to the dark underworld, things get worse.
 The silver chair itself is a fascinating device, that on one level works as a magical cage: it keeps Prince Rilian bound during his midnight hour of supposed insanity.
-But it’s also a metaphor for delusional entrapment, even addiction, as the chair reinforces the witch’s hold on him under the pretext of giving him what he “needs”: he has moments when he sweats and fights to be free of it, and there is also the fact that his plight began with an obsession (hunting every day for the snake that killed his mother).
-Possibly my favorite part of the story is the brief glimpse we get of Bism, the realm of the gnomes miles beneath even the witch’s underworld.
+But it’s also a metaphor for delusional entrapment, even addiction, as the chair reinforces the Queen’s hold on him under the pretext of giving him what he “needs”.
+There are some unforgettable scenes in The Silver Chair, like when the Queen gradually convinces them that the world above ground doesn’t exist.
+Possibly my favorite part is the brief glimpse we get of Bism, the realm of the gnomes miles beneath even the Queen’s underworld.
 When the film adaptation is released, I hope we’ll see more of this chaotic furnace where rocks and rubies pulsate with organic life.